-Lok-Viertel’s vicinity to Osnabrück’s Central Station makes it potentially one of the most important gateways to the city.
+Karres en Brands, together with Blauraum and Green Box have won the first prize in the competition for the development of a 20ha former freight yard area, LokViertel, in Osnabrück, Germany.
+LokViertel’s vicinity to Osnabrück’s Hauptbahnhof makes it in potential one of the most important gateways to the city.
 Due to its past use, the transformation area has traditionally been an isolated area.
-Numerous visible and invisible boundaries, from train tracks, roads, water bodies, and earth layers made the area appear as a foreign area within the urban fabric.
-Our priority was to break down these boundaries and integrate the area into the urban fabric while preserving the identity of the site.
+Numerous of visible and invisible boundaries, from train tracks, roads, water bodies, and earth layers made the area appear as a foreign area within the urban fabric.
+Our priority was to break down these boundaries and integrate the area into the urban fabric, while preserving the identity of the site.

-Zooming out on a wider reach, far beyond the planning area, the green ecological framework of Osnabrück is strongly visible.
-Like green fingers, they extend almost into the area and end in the Hasepark.
-Together with the Hase river, they form the basis of the green loop, extending the biotope and local recreation area into the heart of the site.
-The river functions not only as of the main connecting element of the two worlds: the historic city center of Osnabrück and the new LokViertel district, but as well as a scenic route through Osnabrück, crossing numerous sights.
-The new Heritage loop expands this route, leading to other exciting highlights hidden within the LokViertel area.
+Zooming out the green ecological frameworks of Osnabrück are strongly visible.
+Together with the Hase river, they form the basis of the green loop.
+The river functions not only as the main connecting element of the two worlds: the historic city centre of Osnabrück and the new LokViertel district, but as well as a scenic route through Osnabrück, crossing numerous sights.

-The architectural heritage of the Lok-Viertel, the so-called hidden gems, act as anchor points for the new quarter’s identity and serve as key elements within our proposal.
-Combined with newly built structures, the story and history of the place unfold.
-The period of industrialization and the extensive use of the area is used as a starting point as part of a new narrative in dealing with resources and nature.
-The old freight station, currently weathered and taken over by nature, is transformed into the green heart of the new district - the central park.
-Part of the station's platforms and warehouses are being preserved and will be reused for the central market, an event hall and a greenhouse, to stimulate local urban food production.
+The architectural heritage of LokViertel, the so-called hidden gems, act as anchor points for the new quarter’s identity.
+Combined with newly built structures, the story and history of the place unfolds.
+The period of industrialization and the extensive use of the area is used as a starting point of a new narrative in dealing with resources and nature.
+The old freight station will be transformed into the green heart of the new district - the central park.
+Part of the station’s platforms and warehouses are being preserved and will be reused for the central market, an event hall and a greenhouse, to stimulate local urban food produce.